The process from Concept to Startup is not as confusing as you may think!

 Always remember to step back and look at the bigger picture – how saturated is your target market?

 If you have researched and found that there are twenty companies with your same idea in the same region, your concept will have a difficult time with competition.
 On the other hand, if you find no competitors at all then you may need to re-evaluate the necessity of your concept and its pain-point.
 A comprehensive understanding of the competitive environment can make or break your business.

 This is the most critical step.
 Once you have done your homework concerning ideation and competition, you begin the process of organization.
 This includes legally establishing the company and submitting the appropriate filings to the various government agencies and organizations.
 First and foremost, you need to determine where you should incorporate your startup.
 This is also when you begin the process of “papering” or documenting your relationships with potential investors, co-founders, and employees.

 The initial Branding & Marketing occurs simultaneously with the organization of your startup.
 This process involves naming the company, securing the rights to trademark the name and logo, obtaining an appropriate URL, and creating social media handles.
 This is when you will also conduct your initial efforts toward understanding your potential channels to market.

 Keep in mind that Branding & Marketing establishes the “face” or image of the company.
 You may have a revolutionary high-quality product, but if you invest in low-quality marketing then it will always appear as a low-quality product.

 Hopefully, you have documented your findings and decisions as you proceed through the steps.
 This is important because documentation will be helpful and necessary as you begin your process of pitching to investors.
 During the pitching step, you develop the documents you will need for presenting to investors to obtain your initial funding.
 You also begin the pitching process by packaging your previously developed documentation to share with potential investors as part of any due diligence they may require.

-A comprehensive effort related to these five steps should prepare you for your initial funding pitches to investors.
+A comprehensive effort from these five steps from concept to startup should prepare you for your initial funding pitches to investors.